Table Of Powers Of 2

 The Table of Powers of 2: A Handy Reference

 While calculating small powers of 2 is straightforward, larger exponents quickly become cumbersome.
-Therefore, a table of powers of 2 is an invaluable resource.
+Which means, a table of powers of 2 is an invaluable resource.
 Below is a table listing the powers of 2 from 0 to 30.
 Notice the pattern: each subsequent power is double the previous one.

 Exponent (n) Power of 2 (2<sup>n</sup>) Decimal Value Binary Value